ZhantianXu/PISAD/README.md

     Required options:
         -s:         variant sketch (one or more)
     Optional options:
-        -t:      Number of threads to run (default: Allocate 6 threads for each variant sketch file)
+        -t:      Number of threads to run (default: Allocate 6 threads for each sequencing file)
         -m:      k-mer coverage threshold for early termination (default: inf)
         -i:      extra debug information
         -k:      k-mer size used (default: 21)